 As a digital marketer peddling your ware, this is a great opportunity to determine if there are any features that the customer was expecting.

-It’s a chance to direct them to self-service options, should they later require technical or other assistance, and towards any social media links if you have forums or a social platform.
+It’s a chance to direct them to self-service options, should they later require technical or other assistance, and towards any social media links.

 What Are the Best Customer Feedback Forms?